puneet-jain159/dolly/README.md

 dbutils.fs.put("dbfs:/Users/{0}/init/ray.sh".format(username), kernel_gateway_init, True)
 "dbfs:/Users/{0}/init/ray.sh".format(username)
 ```
-- attach the init script to the cluster and restart the it.
+- Attach the [`init script to the cluster`](https://docs.databricks.com/clusters/init-scripts.html#cluster-scoped-init-scripts) and start the cluster.

 - Open the `ray_train_multi_gpu_12_2_dbr_v100` notebook in the Repo (which is the `ray_train_multi_gpu_12_2_dbr_v100.py` file in the Github `dolly` repo), attach to your GPU cluster, and run all cells.
 When training finishes, the notebook will save the model under `local_dir =  f"/dbfs/{username}/dolly_train/job/`.

 ### Training on Other Instances and benchmarks

 A100 instance types are not available in all cloud regions, or can be hard to provision.
 Training is possible on other GPU instance types,
-for smaller Dolly model sizes, and with small modifications to reduce memory usage.
-These modifications are not optimal, but are simple to make.

   See the following table for the E2E time breakdown for training Databricks training set for 15000 records.